JonasChua/markdown-cv/index.md

 **SC1015 Introduction to Data Science and Artificial Intelligence** `Feb 2023 - Apr 2023`
-- Created a model to predict quality of wine based on its attributes
+- Created a model to predict quality of wine based on its attributes with 87% accuracy

+## Soft Skills
+- Quick Learner
+- Problem-Solving
+- Time Management

 ## Technical Skills